CS-UCR/final-project-LA-transit/README.md

   - This is the end.
 Start from the beginning if you want to grab more data.
   - It is necessary to start over so the df can be reset.
 Thus, redundant data will not be appended to the csv.
   - Instructions for this are also in the notebook
+  - *Note:* The csv is too big, so only a portion of the data has been uploaded to github

 ---